LFletch1/Final-RL-Project/README.md

 Directories:
-charts/ - Contains charts that were generated for the final report. data/ - Contains some data collected that was used for the final report and visualized with charts. scripts/ - Variety of scripts used to generate data and plots such as the bar chart, trajectories, and episode data.
+charts/ - Contains charts that were generated for the final report. data/ - Contains some data collected that was used for the final report and visualized with charts. models/ - Contains saved models that have been trained for various length times steps on different target missile types sprites/ - Contains small pictures used for the Pygame portion of the project scripts/ - Variety of scripts used to generate data and plots such as the bar chart, trajectories, and episode data.

 Files: